Science wars: Historical background

 Until the mid-20th century, the philosophy of science had concentrated on the viability of scientific method and knowledge, proposing justifications for the truth of scientific theories and observations and attempting to discover at a philosophical level why science worked.
 Karl Popper, an early opponent of logical positivism in the 20th century, repudiated the classical observationalist/inductivist form of scientific method in favour of empirical falsification.
 He is also known for his opposition to the classical justificationist/verificationist account of knowledge which he replaced with critical rationalism, "the first non justificational philosophy of criticism in the history of philosophy".
 His criticisms of scientific method were adopted by several postmodernist critiques.

+In 1922, the Einstein-Bergson debate sparked controversy over the reconcilability of philosophical and scientific accounts of the nature of time.
+In a chapter of the original French version of Fashionable Nonsense, Alan Sokal and Jean Bricmont attack Bergson as irrationalist and posit that "historical origin" of the science wars lies in the humanities' refusal to repudiate Bergson's thought after the debate.

 A number of 20th-century philosophers maintained that logical models of pure science do not apply to actual scientific practice.
 It was the publication of Thomas Kuhn's The Structure of Scientific Revolutions in 1962, however, which fully opened the study of science to new disciplines by suggesting that the evolution of science was in part socially determined and that it did not operate under the simple logical laws put forward by the logical positivist school of philosophy.

 Kuhn described the development of scientific knowledge not as a linear increase in truth and understanding, but as a series of periodic revolutions which overturned the old scientific order and replaced it with new orders (what he called "paradigms").
 Kuhn attributed much of this process to the interactions and strategies of the human participants in science rather than its own innate logical structure.
 (See sociology of scientific knowledge).

 Some interpreted Kuhn's ideas to mean that scientific theories were, either wholly or in part, social constructs, which many interpreted as diminishing the claim of science to representing objective reality, and that reality had a lesser or potentially irrelevant role in the formation of scientific theories.
 In 1971, Jerome Ravetz published Scientific knowledge and its social problems, a book describing the role that the scientific community, as a social construct, plays in accepting or rejecting objective scientific knowledge.